ReScience/ReScience-submission/article/Larisch-2018.md

 To analyze the connectivity dependence on the number of spikes, a small network with ten interconnected AdEx neurons is built.
 Each neuron receives an input from one additional neuron, with Poisson-distributed spike patterns.
 The firing rate of each Poisson neuron is increased from $2$ Hz to $20$ Hz, influencing the firing rate of the 10 corresponding neurons in the network.
+To analyze how the temporal order of spiking influences the connectivity, the recurrent connected neurons receives input from neurons, they spiking $20 ms$ one after another to realize a temporal spiking order of the ten recurrent neurons.
 To establish stable weights, the normal homeostatic mechanism is used.

 For the emergence of V1 simple-cell-like receptive fields, a network with one postsynaptic AdEx neuron and $16 \times 16 \times 2$ presynaptic neurons is used.
 As mentioned in the original publication [@Clopath2010], the activity of the presynaptic population depends on the pixel values of a $16 \times 16$ pixel sized patch,